tahminaringer/Udemy-JS-Alg-DS/notes.md

   - How have other people solved this problem?
 - **Patterns**
   - Frequency counters - This pattern uses objects or sets to collect values frequencies of value
+  - Multiple Pointers - Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
+    - Very efficient way to solve problems with minamal space complexity